-Today the Simson company is better known for shotguns, rifles, rare Parabellums, and post-war motor scooters than for vest pocket pistols.
-The family business was founded around 1856 by two brothers, Löb and
+Today the Simson company is better known for shotguns, rifles, rare P-08 Parabellums, and post-war motor scooters than for vest pocket pistols.
+The family business was founded around 1856 by two brothers, Löb

 After the death of Löb, Moses partnered with a mechanic and gunmaker, Karl Luck, to found Gewehrfabrik Simson und Luck, which manufactured rifles.
 After the death of Moses Simson in 1868, the company

 continued in business under Simson’s widow, Luise, and Karl Luck.
 Karl Luck left the company in 1884 and its name was changed to Simson & Companie.
 Frau Simson turned over management of

 the company to her sons, Moses and Gerson.
 When gun sales waned, the company undertook the manufacture of bicycles (from 1896) and automobiles (from 1911 to 1934), as well as shotguns, hunting rifles,

 bayonets, swords, and scabbards.
 Simson built the first production engine ever to have 4 valves per cylinder.
 During the Great War (World War I), Simson made carbines, machine guns, light cannon,

 Following the treaty of Versailles, the Inter-Allied Disarmament Commission banned the manufacture of military weapons in Germany, except for export, and between 1919 and 1924 supervised the destruction of

 millions of small arms in Germany.
 In the early 1920s the German military and police requested permission from the Commission to obtain parts for the repair of P-08 Parabellum (Luger) handguns, and to

 manufacture new guns.
 While agreeing to the request for parts as well as for new pistols, the Disarmament Commission insisted that the old arsenal at Erfurt (where military Lugers had previously been made)